Extreme Tech Challenge Announces Global Finalists, Debuts COVID-19 Innovation Award and Female Founder Award

 Global Finalists receive the opportunity to earn global visibility, raise capital, network with global entities (corporations, VCs, partners), and gain the mentorship they need to pioneer technological breakthroughs and help power a sustainable future.

 The virtual XTC Bootcamp takes place June 11 - 18, 2020.
 There, finalists will receive coaching and insight from industry leaders as they prepare to pitch to a group of judges for each category.
-From that pitch, seven category winners will be announced and invited to pitch at the 2020 Global Finals in front of a panel of world-class judges including: Samsung’s President & CSO, Young Sohn; Partner Emeritus at Charles Rivers Ventures, Bill Tai; Founder of Draper Associates, Tim Draper; Founder of Jeito Capital, Rafaèle Tordjman; and Accel Partner, Philippe Botteri.
+From that pitch, seven category winners will be announced and invited to pitch at the 2020 Global Finals in front of a panel of world-class judges including: Samsung’s Former Corporate President and Chief Strategy Officer, Young Sohn; Partner Emeritus at Charles Rivers Ventures, Bill Tai; Founder of Draper Associates, Tim Draper; Founder of Jeito Capital, Rafaèle Tordjman; and Accel Partner, Philippe Botteri.

 XTC Global Finals will take place on July 15, 2020.
 Registration is available at extremetechchallenge.org/registration